 The Advocate (INFJ) personality type means and stands for:

 Most INFJs are known introverts aka loners.
 Their nature keeps them focused only on their internal feelings instead of the outside stimulus.

 INFJs do not make the best of speakers.
 However, this doesn’t mean that they cannot express themselves.
 INFJs are among the best writers and are overall great at expressing themselves with other creative methods.

 They value their solo moments to conceptualize ideas and strengthen their limited close relationships, which shouldn’t be mistaken for social anxiety.

 INFJs greatly respect and stand by their beliefs.
 Because of that, people tend to consider them stubborn and inflexible.

-They make their decisions based on their inner convictions.
+They make their decisions based on their inner convictions and intuition.
 Where their choices are bound to influence other people, they’ll act based on what they think others will feel.
 They may not even be able to explain the reasons for certain decisions apart from trusting their instincts.

 INFJs are highly sensitive to other people’s feelings.
 At times, they end up suffering themselves when others suffer or when they want to please other people.
 For example, they may not say no to things they are fully aware they can’t deliver on.

 Even though other personality types tend to be condescending and judgmental, INFJs are equally strong with this respect.
 They firmly hold their stand and know the right way of doing things.